Setup 2 Ubuntu boxes in VirtualBox to communicate with each other

 Install a Virtual box using Ubuntu as described in the beginning of the Linux series.
 If you already have one machine you can use that.

-As default person I used "Foo Bar" and the user "foo", so the text will assume that.
-If you have other username, you'll have to adjust some strings.
+As a default name I used "Foo Bar" and the user "foo", so the text will assume that.
+If you use a different username, you'll have to adjust some strings.

 Once the box is ready, log in and upgrade it.